Auction Marketing: What to Say (and What Not to Say)

 What should I avoid saying in auction marketing?

-Avoid guilt-based language, desperate or urgent pleas that feel manipulative, vague asks, and messaging that sounds transactional.
-Don't make donors feel bad for not participating.
+Avoid guilt-based language, desperate or manipulative urgency, vague asks, and messaging that sounds transactional.
+Do not make donors feel bad for not participating.
+Do not use generic phrases like 'support our mission' without explaining what that means.

 Share this answer